September 15 2022

 Can I submit an application in English?

-Yes, you can submit your application in English.
+Individual artists and artists’ collective can submit their application in English.
 Please note, however, that the questions on the form are in French only.

 What information and documents must I include in my application?